USA and the UK

 - A current student re-sitting an examination

 - A work permit holder

-Yes – students on Tier 4 Visas are permitted to work during their studies.
+Yes – students on a UK Student Visa are permitted to work during their studies.
 However, there are limits to the hours you can work.

 If you are an adult student on a UK degree course, you can work a maximum of 20 hours per week and it must not interfere with your studies.

 If you stop studying before you have completed the full length of your course, you cannot continue to work.
-If you do, you will be in breach of your Tier 4 Visa conditions.
+If you do, you will be in breach of your immigration conditions.

 If you (or your child) want to go to the UK to study for a period of six months or less, you can apply for a Child Visitor Visa.